MatthewDZane/UnrealQRCodeScanner/README.md

 - [Extra Reading](#extra-reading)

 ## Installation
-1. Make sure Unreal Engine 4.27 is installed.
+1. Make sure Unreal Engine 5 is installed.
-2. Install the HoloLens, Mixed Reality Toolkit Hub, Mixed Reality UX Tools, the Microsoft Mixed Reality Plugin from the Marketplace to the Engine and enable them in the Plugins tab.
+2. Install the OpenCV plugin.
 3. Go to Project Settings -> Project -> Description -> Settings -> Check "Start in VR"
 4. Go to Project Settings -> Platforms -> HoloLens -> Capabilities -> Check "Webcam"
 5. Clone this repo, which contains the custom OpenCV plugin containing OpenCV, ZXing, and ZBar third-party libraries.

 `git clone https://gitlab.nrp-nautilus.io/ar-noc/opencv-unrealengine-hololens2.git`
 6. Add the plugin to the project.
-- Copy the folder, "opencv-unrealengine-hololens2/OpenCV", to the project plugins folder, "{ProjectName}/Plugins".
+- Copy the folder, "opencv-unrealengine-hololens2/OpenCVQR", to the project plugins folder, "{ProjectName}/Plugins".
 Create the Plugins folder if it does not exist yet.
 7. Create the Visual Studio Solution.
 - Right-click the {ProjectName}.uproject file and select the "Generate Visual Studio project files" option.
 8. Compile the Unreal Project Editor (Make sure that there is already C++ Source code in the project).